 A well defined chin line is a major factor in the appearance of the face and the face in profile.
 Chin surgery can be undertaken to either augment or reduce the size of the chin.
-Surgery to correct bite problems can be done at the same time as chin surgery.
+Surgery, performed by Dr. M. Zakir Sabry, to correct bite problems can be done at the same time as chin surgery.

 A chin augmentation is a surgical procedure to reshape or enhance the size of the chin.
 It may be done either by inserting an implant or by moving or reshaping bones.
 Chin implants are very commonly done in conjunction with rhinoplasty or facial liposuction in order to achieve balance and harmony to the face.

 The reason for a wide face may be thick and wide jawbones or thick and bulky muscles in the lower face.
 Correction usually entails filing down the bone and then removal of part of the muscle.
 This technique does not adversely affect jaw function; it will only reduce the fullness of the lower face.
 The final result is a softer angle and a smoother, more oval-shaped jaw line.

 Murray Hill Plastic Surgery & Vein Center Chin Surgery